pinterest/atg-research/joint-rl-diffusion/README.md

 #### Human Preference Reward model
-The hyperparameters and the training setting for human preference fine-tuning can be found in in [configs/imagereward_train_configs.yaml](https://github.com/pinterest/atg-research/blob/main/joint-rl-diffusion/configs/imagereward_train_configs.yaml).
+The hyperparameters and the training setting for human preference fine-tuning can be found in [configs/imagereward_train_configs.yaml](https://github.com/pinterest/atg-research/blob/main/joint-rl-diffusion/configs/imagereward_train_configs.yaml).
 Run the following command to train SD2 model with ImageReward:

 ```bash